ravinderpal/meteor-phaser/README.md

 ## How to use

-### Windows

 You need the [PhaserIO](https://github.com/thinkong/meteor-phaser/) package from Atmosphere.
 Follow these steps:

 1. Clone the [PhaserIO](https://github.com/thinkong/meteor-phaser/) project from github into the `packages` folder.
 2. Rename the folder from `meteor-phaser` to `phaserio`
 3. Go inside the `phaserio` folder and run `git submodule update --init`.
 	- It will now download the latest Phaser to the `phaserio` folder.
-4. Once finished, run `meteor add phaserio`

-**Important:** The [Lo-Dash](https://github.com/alethes/meteor-lodash/) dependency works exactly like PhaserIO, but you don't have to use it.
-Instead run `meteor remove lodash` to remove it.
-You can get `underscore` instead if you wish, it's part of the Meteor packages and requires no setup.

-### Non-Windows

-Support for Meteorite should already exist, therefore you can delete the packages folder and `mrt add phaserio`.
-Otherwise, follow the steps for Windows and you should be fine.

-### Post-PhaserIO
+### Running the app

-If all goes as planned, you should be able to start the app by running `meteor` from the base directory.
-If not, double-check that the `coffeescript`, `lodash`, and `jquery` packages have been added.
-This SHOULD have happened automagically, but who knows what computers actually do when you're not looking.
+If all goes as planned, you should be able to start the app by running

+`meteor`

 ## Dependencies